AppCode Editor. Guided Tour

 - 3. Document tabs

-To move between the tabs, use the keyboard shortcuts ⇧⌘] or ⇧⌘[.
+To navigate between the tabs, use the keyboard shortcuts ⇧⌘] or ⇧⌘[.

 Clicking a tab while the ⌘ key is pressed, allows navigating to any part of the file path, through opening it in an external browser.